Global Combat Air Programme: United Kingdom & Italy (Tempest)

 Much of the technology envisioned for use on Tempest would initially be fielded on two distinct testbed platforms.
-The first is 'Excalibur', a Boeing 757-200 modified by British firm 2Excel in conjunction with Leonardo UK to serve as a flight test aircraft to de-risk and validate the technologies being examined for use on the fighter including the aerodynamics of the fighter's nose section and testing the aircraft's sensor suite.
-The second would be a crewed supersonic demonstrator aircraft announced in 2022 and expected to take flight around 2027, which would test, among other technologies, the integration of stealth compatible features.
+The first 'Excalibur', a Boeing 757-200 serving as a flight test aircraft would derisk and validate technologies for use on the fighter including the aerodynamics of the fighter's nose section and testing the aircraft's sensor suite.
+The second would be the Combat Air Flying Demonstrator (CAFD), a crewed supersonic demonstrator aircraft announced in 2022 and expected to take flight around 2027, which would test, among other technologies, the integration of stealth compatible features.

 It was envisaged that the programme would agree to funding and manufacturing arrangements by 2025 with an expected in-service date for the aircraft in 2035.

 Development

 Programme Initialisation

 Discussions for both parties combining their respective fighter development efforts as a means of reducing their overall development costs began as early as 2017.
 In December 2021, the first results of this endeavour appeared when the UK and Japan announced they would jointly cooperate to produce a demonstrator for a new fighter engine as well as the signing of a memorandum of cooperation to explore future air combat technologies together.
 On 15 February 2022, a further agreement was reached between both nations to jointly develop sensor capabilities for their respective fighters known as the 'Japan and Great Britain Universal Advanced RF (radio-frequency) system' or 'JAGUAR'.

 In July 2022, Reuters reported from anonymous sources within both programmes that both parties were close to a deal that would combine both Tempest and F-X into a single joint programme.
 On 9 December 2022, this was proven correct when it was officially announced by British Prime Minister Rishi Sunak that the Tempest and F-X programmes would merge into a single endeavour to procure a common multi-role fighter now called the "Global Combat Air Programme" (GCAP).
 The resulting aircraft would also be expected to be available for export to further reduce the per-unit costs.

 The programme is envisaged as an equal partnership between the member nations.
 In the UK, BAE Systems will act as prime contractor and handle the airframe, Rolls-Royce the engines, Leonardo's UK division the electronics, and MBDA UK the weapons.
 In Japan, Mitsubishi Heavy Industries will act as prime contractor, with IHI Corporation handling the engines, and Mitsubishi Electric handling the electronics.
 In Italy, Leonardo S.p.A. will be prime contractor, with Avio Aero working on the engines, and MBDA Italy will also work on missile development.
 By around 2024, detailed development and cost sharing for each company would be clarified, production to begin around 2030, and the first aircraft to be deployed in 2035.